acobabic/terraform-beginner-bootcamp-2023/README.md

 ### Terraform State Files

 `.terraform.tfstate` is a file where terraform saves the actual state of our infrastructure. **This file should never be edited manually nor commited to a version control system.
 This file can contain sensitive data**

+## AWS S3 bucket

+S3 buckets have a relativly strict naming convention and we need to be aware of it when creating S3 buckets via Terraform.

+For more information visit [S3 naming rules](https://docs.aws.amazon.com/AmazonS3/latest/userguide/bucketnamingrules.html)